PeGa/instasquid/README.md

 bf7c008cb2e0        instasquid:latest   "/bin/sh -c 'sleep 1…"   53 seconds ago      Up 52 seconds       127.0.0.1:3128->3128/tcp   instasquid_main_1
 ```

-Once the container is running, ssh to your host with the following command:
+Once the container is running, ssh into your host with the following command:

 ```
 ssh youruser@you_host_where_instasquid_is_running -NL 3128:127.0.0.1:3128